pranshugaba/hugo-website/content/posts/_index.md

 ---

 title: Posts
-subtitle: About webdev, gamedev, free software, and more
+subtitle: About cycling and tech
+summary: My posts about cycling and tech.

 ---